valkey-io/valkey-rfc/Bloom.md

 When a bloom object has a larger number of bloom filters, it will result in reduced performance.

 Additionally, the default expansion rate is 2 and auto scaling of filters is enabled by default.
-The table below shows the total capacity (across all filters) when there are x additional (scaled out) filters.
+The table below shows the total capacity (across all filters) when there are x additional (scaled out) filters and the starting filter has a capacity of 1.

 | x   | Capacity with x additional filters    |
 |-----|---------------------------------------|